AtanasovAtanas/interactive-content/EN/07-Streams-Files-and-Directories/03-Files-and-Directories.md

     e.printStackTrace();
 }
 ```
-First we create two Path variables for input and output files.
+First, we create two Path variables for input and output files.

-Next we call `readallLines()` - method of the Files class and pass the **inputPath** variable.
+Next, we call `readallLines()` - method of the Files class and pass the **inputPath** variable.

 The `readAllLines()` - method, returns a List with all lines in a file.